thanasisn/SDR_enhancement_LAP/article/article_doc.md

 $\text{GHI}$:

 $$\text{CE}:E > 25 + 1 \cdot \text{GHI}_{\text{ref}}\,\,\left\lbrack \text{W}/\text{m}^{2} \right\rbrack$$

+To assess the validity of the threshold, we tested the correlation of the measured GHI with those of the cloud-free irradiance (Figure), for only cloud-free measurements of days with data availability of greater than 80%.
+Due to the selection of the simulations with lower AOD and WC, these values have a positive bias of more than
+$18\,\text{W}/\text{m}^{2}$.
+This bias was desired, so that together with the CE criterion, could achieve a clear distinction of CE cases.

+![Figure 2.2: The reference green line goes through the origin with a slope of one.](media/rId31.png){width="5.833333333333333in" height="3.687330489938758in"}

+Figure 2.2: The reference green line goes through the origin with a slope of one.

 This is the criterion of our CE identification.
 The constant terms were determined through the implementation of an empirical method with manual